mwolson/emacs-shared/doc/install.md

 Restart your Terminal app to make the change take effect.
 Sourcing the file is not enough, since macOS seems to perform indexing of location on program name.

-To verify your work, run `emacs --version` and make sure it shows the version number you'd expect.

 *Linux*

 You'll want to make sure that your path includes the correct version of Emacs and some helper scripts.
 To do this, edit `~/.bashrc` and add: